The History of Probiotics

 Fun Fact #3: Breakfast

 Interestingly, your humble bowl of cereal also has a surprisingly historical link to probiotics.
 John Harvey Kellogg, co-founder of the nation’s favourite breakfast cereal brands, was one of the early pioneers of both prebiotics and probiotics.
 He was also a vegetarian, missionary, surgeon and keen advocate for fermented foods including yoghurt, known for its beneficial probiotic properties.
 Who knew?
-As we all know, breakfast is the most important meal of the day as well as the best time to take your probiotics.

 We are still in the infancy of probiotic history and there is lots more still to be discovered about these mega microbes.
-We here at OptiBac Probiotics strive to be part of this history moving forward.